ccano/cc2223/session4/README.md

     --writable-tmpfs app.sif app
 ```

 Control and customization of these instances is probably the coolest (and not widely used) feature of Singularity.
 You can create your own network configurations, and customie the arguments to the command.
-Read here for more detalis.
+Read [here](https://github.com/singularityhub/singularity-compose-examples/tree/master) for more  examples of use of singularity-compose.

 # Kubernetes